Meili: Enabling SmartNIC as a Service in the Cloud: Motivation

-To address these issues, we advocate a unified platform that manages \snics as a unified resource pool, enabling efficient resource management while meeting dynamic application performance targets.
-We showcase the potential benefits of such platform.
+To address these issues, we advocate a unified platform that manages \snics as one resource pool, enabling flexible and efficient resource management while meeting dynamic application performance targets.
+We showcase the potential benefits of such a platform.

-{\bf Fine-grained \snic multiplexing.} Unlike prior work that allocates resources in the monolithic \snic granularity \cite{dyk23,db23,e319}, pooling \snic resources allows for finer-grained resource allocation, improving \snic multiplexing efficiency.
-To illustrate this, we conduct experiments on a cluster with three NVIDIA BlueField-2 \snics, deploying three applications --- zlib DoS \cite{zdos}, L7 Filter \cite{l7filter}, and IPComp Gateway \cite{ipcomprfc,nfp17}, with varying resource requirements to achieve a 20\,Gbps throughput goal.
-We use DPDK-Pktgen to generate 1500\,B packet size traffic traces from MACCDC \cite{maccdc}, and exploit Docker container to deploy applications.
-Figure~\ref{fig:muti_on}(a) outlines the resource utilization of deploying in the monolithic \snic granularity.
-We can see each \snic suffers from poor resource utilization.
-However, by employing fine-grained resource allocation, we are able to consolidate these applications onto just 2 \snics.
-Figure~\ref{fig:muti_on}(b) displays the resource utilization of the deployment by multiplexing 2 \snics.
-For IPComp Gateway, we manually redirect its traffic between \texttt{NIC1} to \texttt{NIC2} using DPDK.
-Figure~\ref{fig:inflexible_orch} shows the application throughput when deploying them one-by-one at 0\,s, 10\,s, and 20\,s, and Table~\ref{table:colat} presents latency results.
-Observe that the applications can achieve the throughput goal simultaneously.
-Meanwhile, while zlib DoS and L7 Filter latencies remain unaffected when co-running with IPComp Gateway, the latter experiences increased latency due to distributed deployment, involving traffic redirection and network link overhead.
+{\bf Cluster-wise resource efficiency via fine-grained multiplexing.} Unlike prior work that allocates resources at the \nic granularity \cite{dyk23,db23,e319}, pooling \snic resources allows for finer-grained allocation and higher efficiency.
+To illustrate this, we conduct experiments on three BlueField-2 \snics, deploying three applications --- zlib DoS \cite{zdos}, L7 Filter \cite{l7filter}, and IPComp Gateway \cite{ipcomprfc,nfp17} with varying resource requirements.
+We generate 1500B packets via DPDK-Pktgen, replay traffic traces from MACCDC \cite{maccdc}, and deploy Docker containers to run applications.
+Figure~\ref{fig:muti_on}(a) depicts that each \nic has vacant resources under local-only offloading when the throughput target is 20Gbps.
+By pooling, we can consolidate applications onto just two \nics: IPComp Gateway now runs on NIC1's CPU and NIC2's compression accelerator with traffic re-direction using DPDK, thus enabling remote offloading.
+Figure~\ref{fig:muti_on}(b) displays the elevated utilization after multiplexing.
+The three apps are deployed one-by-one and all reach the throughput target.
+Latency-wise, zlib DoS and L7 Filter are unaffected when co-running with IPComp Gateway, while the latter experiences increased latency as in Table~\ref{table:colat} due to distributed deployment.

-This example also present a new tradeoff within the unified platform: deploying applications with diverse resource needs together improves overall resource efficiency, but distributed deployment may introduce extra latency in inter-\nic communication.
-Therefore, it's important to place latency-sensitive applications on monolithic \snics (usually with limited single-\nic resources) while distributing others across the cluster to optimize overall resource efficiency.
+This example also presents a new tradeoff between overall cluster-wise resource utilization and application latency overheads.
+Therefore, it is important to deploy latency-sensitive applications with the conventional local-only offloading while distributing others across the cluster with remote-offloading to optimize overall resource efficiency.